 Ehlena and Wonder — who retired as a service dog after helping his friend gain her independence — were in Washington, D.C., as the case started.
 As a show of solidarity, they were met by friends and other service dogs on the steps of the Supreme Court.

-"Ehlena Fry and her family, including Wonder, will be at U.S. Supreme Court ... so that other kids with disabilities won’t have to experience the humiliation and discrimination Ehlena experienced in kindergarten," said Michael J. Steinberg, legal director of the American Civil Liberties Union of Michigan.
+The point of the case and gathering was clear: "Ehlena Fry and her family, including Wonder, will be at U.S. Supreme Court ... so that other kids with disabilities won’t have to experience the humiliation and discrimination Ehlena experienced in kindergarten," said Michael J. Steinberg, legal director of the American Civil Liberties Union of Michigan.
 "It is not only illegal, but it is cruel to make a student choose between her education and her independence.
 Rather, all students with disabilities should be treated with kindness, dignity and love that Ehlena received in Manchester.
 A win in the Supreme Court will help tear down barriers to independence for students with disabilities not only in Michigan, but throughout the country."

 Service dogs and friends supporting Ehlena and Wonder at the Supreme Court! pic.twitter.com/lPqqnrkhoF— ACLU National (@ACLU) October 31, 2016

 This story was first published in November 2016 and has been updated with more recent information.